Confirm an email address

 You should let users resend the email confirmation link in case they entered the wrong email address previously or the email did not arrive.

 There are 2 versions of the email confirmation loop: blocking and non-blocking.

-In a blocking loop, the user can’t use the service until they’ve confirmed their email address.
+In a blocking loop, the user cannot use the service until they’ve confirmed their email address.

 In the non-blocking version, they can continue to use the service, but will be reminded regularly that they need to confirm their email.
 Some functionality may not be available until they’ve done this.

-Non-blocking loops need more careful design because you can’t guarantee that all users will confirm their email.
+Non-blocking loops need more careful design because you cannot guarantee that all users will confirm their email.
 This could stop people from accessing your service.

 You can also use a combination of both, by starting users on a non-blocking loop initially and then change to a blocking loop.